ossf/Memory-Safety/docs/memory-safety-continuum.md

 ### Is there a way to be COMPLETELY memory safe?

 In theory, yes.
 In reality...it's very hard.
 It is theoretically possible to write C++ code in a way that is free from memory safety bugs.
-In practice, however, we still see a very large amount of memory safety related security vulnerabilities every year - known vulnerabilities that could be prevented if the code were written in a memory safe by default language.
+In practice, however, we still see a very large number of memory safety related security vulnerabilities every year - known vulnerabilities that could be prevented if the code were written in a memory safe by default language.

 This is not to say that using a memory safe by default language will protect you from all vulnerabilities.
-Say something is "default" also implies that there are ways of using the language in a non default way.
+Saying something is "default" also implies that there are ways of using the language in a non default way.
 This is also true of your software's dependencies - for example, your Rust code may be free of unsafe blocks (or, at least, use them sparingly), but an Open Source package you depend on may not be.
 Evaluating the safety of your software includes evaluating anything your software depends on.

 It is also possible that your software written in a memory safe by default language will need to interface with software written in a non-memory safe by default language (for example, Rust code which must interface with a C++ driver).